umutphp/famous-bugs/README.md

 The worm provided users a way to modify it and this allowed more than twenty five variations of ILOVEYOU to spread across the internet, each one doing different kinds of damage.

 This worm created a public awareness of the real threat of malwares and antivirus software providers entered a golden era of distribution.
-Aditionally, It helped many people to be more skeptical of emails which were the classic virus delivery systems.
+Additionally, It helped many people to be more skeptical of emails which were the classic virus delivery systems.

 Further readings: